CaptainHippie/UniAcco-Task--CSV-parser/README.md

 The rest is guided by command prompts

-Support is added for multiple CSV files, just drop them inside the 'datasets' folder Modules used: csv, pandas, argparse(deprecated)
+Support is added for multiple CSV files, just drop them inside the 'datasets' folder

+Modules used:
+csv, pandas, argparse(deprecated)

-I couldn't find any use for argparse at the moment, but will try to add if the need arises More complex operations using pandas will be added soon
+argparse is depracated because I couldn't find any use for it at the moment, but will try to add if the need arises.

+More complex operations using pandas will be added soon